starknet-io/starknet.js/www/docs/guides/create_account.md

 console.log('Precalculated account address=', AXcontractAddress);
 ```

-If you want a specific private key, replace `stark.randomAddress()` by your choice.
+If you want a specific private key, replace `stark.randomAddress`()` with your choice.

 Then you have to fund this address.

 ### deployment of the new account

-If you have sent enough fund to this new address, you can go forward to the final step:
+If you have sent enough funds to this new address, you can go forward to the final step:

 ```typescript
 const accountAX = new Account(provider, AXcontractAddress, privateKeyAX);